Slides

 The Dutch into the world. (history backgrounds)

 The Netherlands were never an isolated island in the economic, social and political turmoil of history.
 During some periods in these last 1000 years or so, this was an immigration land, with people coming in by their hundreds of thousands.
-And I'm talking 16th - 17th century now, not just recent history.
+And I'm talking 16th and 17th century century now, not just recent history.

 People left for different reasons, under different names.
 But bear one constant factor in mind : only desperate people leave their homeland for a dangerous voyage into the unknown.